Alps Hut to Hut Skiing

 Insulated Glove - Mid Weight

-Water resistant & wind proof and highly insulated
+Water resistant & wind proof and highly insulated.
+No mittens!

 These do not have to be water resistant.
 Fleece or soft shell is fine